Tanuj-A06/Tanuj-A06/README.md

 This is Tanuj Adarkar, a student at exploring the world of computer sciences.

 Intrests:
 - Cyber Security
-- Cybernetics
+- Competitive Programming
 - Web Development

 Programming Languages: